ShrRa/interpython-1day-testing/_episodes/23-test-driven-development.md

 for users of your code in the docstring and rely on them to invoke your code correctly.
 This approach is useful when explicitly checking the precondition is too costly.

+## Limits to Testing

+Like any other piece of experimental apparatus, a complex program requires a much higher investment in testing than a simple one.
+Putting it another way,
+a small script that is only going to be used once, to produce one figure, probably doesn't need separate testing: its output is either correct or not.
+A linear algebra library that will be used by thousands of people in twice that number of applications over the course of a decade, on the other hand, definitely does.
+The key is identify and prioritise against what will most affect the code's ability to generate accurate results.

+It's also important to remember that unit testing cannot catch every bug in an application, no matter how many tests you write.
+To mitigate this manual testing is also important.
+Also remember to test using as much input data as you can, since very often code is developed and tested against the same small sets of data.
+Increasing the amount of data you test against - from numerous sources - gives you greater confidence that the results are correct.

+Our software will inevitably increase in complexity as it develops.
+Using automated testing where appropriate can save us considerable time, especially in the long term, and allows others to verify against correct behaviour.

 {% include links.md %}